Epidurality/NeoFly-Tools/README.md

 Please use the GitHub "Issues" feature to request any new features or improvements.
 Feedback is welcomed!

 ## Change Log:

+### v0.7.0
+- Added a Flight Tools tab for common flight calculations.
+- Added a Descent Calculator to Flight Tools
+- Added stopwatch function
+- Added always-on-top function
+- Added advanced crew hiring options
+- Changed Hangar to be sorted by ID (to match default sort of NeoFly, keeps things 'in order')
+- Added more fields to the Auto-Market tab so that you can pseudo-filter which Missions will end up being viable trade routes.
+- Added Heading field to the Trade Missions view of Optimizer
+- Cleaned up the code a little
+- Fixed auto-buy bug when many goods were being purchased
+- Removed MsgBox from Auto-Manage Options
+- Added Tower/Unicom and Weather frequencies to the Flight Tools
+- Added dynamic link to SkyVector in Flight Tools
+- Added Loan Consolidation to Company Manager.
+- Added removal of amount=0 loans to Loan Clean Up (since NF can't pay off loans with zero amount)
+- Fixed bug where "income/nm" was not being calculated if trades were not viable.
+- Added check for player's cash to see what the best trades are within the budget.
+- Added "Notify via Beeps" mode to Hangar Monitor.
+Beeps your PC instead of sending a webhook.
+- Added a scratch pad (with save/load feature) to Flight Tools.
+- Fixed a bug if the Pilot had negative money.
+- Changed from 24-hour to 72-hour Market refreshes.

 ### v0.6.0
 - Added ability to Auto-Buy goods from Optimizer Summary.